|Support||Email, Chat, Phone & Knowledge Base|

 Lack of Onboarding

-With all software, there comes a point where you wonder, “What’s next?”
-Porkbun is lacking in providing that guidance and direction.
+With all software, there comes a point where you need a little guidance.
+Porkbun is lacking in providing that direction.

 While the domain registration and management interface is simple, if you have no experience setting up your domain, Porkbun doesn’t exactly give you the next steps on how to do it.